 For families who want a small primary with nursery provision, clear values, and strong academic outcomes, this is a compelling option.
 It suits children who benefit from mixed-age learning and who enjoy the outdoors as part of weekly school life.
 The limiting factor is securing a place in a small intake, so admission planning matters as much as educational fit.

-Results indicate strong attainment at Key Stage 2, including above-England-average performance in reading, writing and maths combined and a high proportion reaching higher standards.
+Results indicate a positive current Key Stage 2 profile, including 70% meeting the expected standard in reading, writing and maths combined, though no pupils were recorded at the combined higher standard.
 The latest published inspection outcome also supports a positive view of provision and safeguarding.

 Yes.
 The school has an Early Years unit that takes children from age three through Reception.
 Nursery fees vary, so families should check the school’s published information directly; eligible families may be able to use government-funded early education hours.